Updated 2/24/26

 Dividend Overview

 GCBC also runs like clockwork when it comes to distributions.
-Investors can expect quarterly payments, with the next ex-dividend date scheduled for May 16.
-The regularity of those payments is part of what makes this name appealing to income-oriented portfolios.
+Investors can expect quarterly payments delivered consistently, with the most recent hitting accounts on February 13, 2026.
+The regularity of those payments is part of what makes this name appealing to income-oriented portfolios, particularly those that favor predictability over headline yield.

-Then there’s the stock split in 2023—a 2-for-1 move that brought more liquidity into the stock.
-It also signaled management’s optimism and intent to keep shares accessible to individual investors.
-For a company this size, maintaining an investor-friendly capital structure makes a real difference.
+The 2023 stock split, a 2-for-1 move, brought more liquidity into the stock and signaled management’s intent to keep shares accessible to individual investors.
+For a company of this size, maintaining an investor-friendly capital structure makes a real difference in long-term shareholder engagement.

 Dividend Growth and Safety